data-mie/dbt-profiler/README.md

 `dbt-profiler` aims to provide the following:

+1. [get_profile](#get_profile-source) macro for generating profiling SQL queries that can be used as dbt models or ad-hoc queries
-1. [print_profile](#print_profile-source) macro for ad-hoc model profiling to support data exploration
+2. [print_profile](#print_profile-source) macro for ad-hoc model profiling to support data exploration
-2. Describe a mechanism to include model profiles in [dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/documentation)
+3. Describe a mechanism to include model profiles in [dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/documentation)

-For the second point there are at least two options:
+For the third point there are at least two options:

 1. `meta` properties, and
 2. `doc` blocks.